 Put your nest egg on growth supplements

 Maybe you both have an employer-sponsored retirement plan already, and this is a great place to start.
-Consider taking full advantage of any match that’s offered, and, if you can afford to, make the maximum contribution you can for each year.
-Not only will your nest egg grow faster, but you’ll save on current income taxes.
-If you don’t have an employer-sponsored plan, consider setting up an Individual Retirement Account (IRA) and make regular contributions.
+Consider taking full advantage of any match that’s offered, and, if you can afford to, it may be best to make the maximum contribution you can for each year.
+Not only can your nest egg grow faster, but you’ll save on current income taxes.
+If you don’t have an employer-sponsored plan, you may choose to set up an Individual Retirement Account (IRA) and make regular contributions.
 If one of you doesn’t work, consider spousal contributions.
 Also, keep in mind that once you’re married it’s important to update all of your retirement accounts with new beneficiary designations.
 It’s an important detail that’s easy to overlook.

 How many eggs do you have?